mehdibnc/TSP2opt/README.md

-# TSP2opt
+# Traveling Salesman Problem (TSP) Solver
-Traveling Salesman Problem Solver.
-This python library gives a way to efficiently find good solutions to TSP using the 2-opt heuristic, implemented in rust.
+This python library gives a solver to efficiently find good sub-optimal solutions to the TSP.
+It uses the [2-opt heuristic](https://en.wikipedia.org/wiki/2-opt) and the search part is implemented in rust.

 ## Install